-Staff appearance (Also applies to online and virtual teaching)
+Staff appearance(Also applies to online and virtual teaching)

-Staff must dress in clothing appropriate to the role, compliant with professional standards and not likely to be viewed as offensive, revealing or sexually provocative.
+Staff must dress smartly, in clothing appropriate to the role, compliant with professional standards and not likely to be viewed as offensive, revealing or sexually provocative.
 It should not distract, cause embarrassment or give rise to misunderstanding.
 Political slogans must be avoided.

-Tattoos that might be viewed as offensive, provocative or likely to give rise to misunderstanding should remain covered when that adult is working for the school.
+Any staff with tattoos that might be viewed as offensive, provocative or likely to give rise to misunderstanding must ensure those tattoos always remain covered when that adult is working for the school.